' Release of Judgement - Law Offices of Robert M. Geller

 My Debt is Paid – Now What?

 Once your debt is paid, you are eligible for a judgment release.
 Some lenders will automatically send this, but this is not always the case.
-It is important to ask, in writing, for a copy of the document that was filed with the court stating the judgement is released.
+It is important to ask, in writing, for a copy of the document that was filed with the court stating the judgment is released.

 It is also a good idea to consult your attorney the moment you believe there might be an issue with a judgment release.
 This ensures your rights are protected and the hard work you put into repaying your debt is honored.